Section 3: Fort Rice and the Lakota Sioux

 The 30th Wisconsin Volunteers (in the U.S. Army) built the fort of cottonwood logs.
 (See Image 7.)
 When the post was completed, the First U.S. Volunteers were sent to live and work at Fort Rice.
 The First U.S. was an infantry unit formed of Confederate soldiers who had been imprisoned in Maryland.
 When given an opportunity to put on a Union Army uniform, several hundred former Confederate soldiers signed up.
 They were sent to Dakota Territory to avoid sending them into battle against Confederate troops.

 The first winter at Fort Rice was horrible.
 Eighty-one men died during the winter.
 Most died of scurvy, a disease resulting from poor nutrition.
-The fort also came under nearly constant attack by Lakotas who were very unhappy to have an Army post on their side of the river.
-The Lakota fought in their accustomed manner.
+The fort also came under nearly constant attack by Lakotas who who rightly believed that the fort was a violation of the Fort Laramie Treaty.
+The Lakotas fought in their accustomed manner.
 They made small attacks in which they tried to drive off or kill livestock.
-They occasionally attacked soldiers who appeared to be too far from the fort.
-Leaders of different bands of Sioux also approached the fort for discussions with the commanding officer.
-The Sioux challenged the Army’s presence and demanded removal of the fort.
+They occasionally attacked soldiers who were far from the fort on duty or hunting.
+Leaders of different bands of Lakotas also approached the fort for discussions with the commanding officer.
+The Lakotas challenged the Army’s presence and demanded removal of the fort.
 (See Image 8.)

 In 1865, territorial governor Newton Edmunds asked the Lakota Sioux to sign a treaty.
 Edmunds believed that ending the constant conflict would promote business and settlement in Dakota Territory.
-The treaty council did not include representatives of the Commissioner of Indian Affairs.
-The most important Sioux leaders did not attend the councils.
+The treaty council did not include representatives of the U.S. Commissioner of Indian Affairs.
+The most important Lakota leaders did not attend the councils.
 Sitting Bull, a leader of the Unkpapa (or Hunkpapa) Lakotas, was becoming known for his opposition to the U.S. government and the Army.
-He had been at the Battle of Killdeer Mountain and the siege at Fort Dilts.
+He was at the Battle of Killdeer Mountain and participated in the siege of a wagon train at Fort Dilts.
 He led some of the attacks at Fort Rice in the summer of 1865.
 Without his signature, the treaties had little effect.

 In 1868, a far more important treaty was signed at Fort Rice.
-The Treaty of Fort Laramie of 1868 was brought to Fort Rice for the signatures of the Lakotas.
-Major Galpin and his wife, Matilda, (a Lakota woman also known as Eagle Woman) helped to gather the distant bands to the fort for the treaty council.
+The Treaty of Fort Laramie of 1868 was brought to Fort Rice for the signatures of the Lakotas who had not signed during the treaty conference in Wyoming.
+Major Galpin, a Fort Rice trader, and his wife, Matilda, (a Lakota woman also known as Eagle Woman) helped to gather the distant bands to the fort for the treaty council.
 Fifty thousand Sioux met at Fort Rice on July 2, 1868.
 Running Antelope and Two Bears signed this treaty.
 Sitting Bull did not attend, but sent Gall in his place.

 The treaty of 1868 created the Great Sioux Reservation (See Map 3.) which covered parts of the present-day states of North Dakota, South Dakota, Wyoming, Montana, and Nebraska.
 The U. S. government agreed to remove Army posts from the Bozeman Trail which ran through Wyoming to the gold fields of Montana.
 Sioux attacks on Army posts and wagon trains on the trail had succeeded in driving the government and the Army out of Sioux territory.